brianmed/SpeedyCdn/README.md

 # Usage

-The below commands are for the initial provisioning.
+The below commands are for provisioning.

 ```bash
 # Provision directories and create api keys